discourse/discourse/docs/INSTALL-digital-ocean.md

 # Create New Digital Ocean Droplet

-Discourse recommends a minimum of 1 GB Ram, so that's what we will go with.
-We'll use discourse as the Hostname.
+Discourse recommends a minimum of 1 GB RAM.
+We'll use "discourse" as the Hostname.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3398/975dbf6267b4ad4f.png" width="690" height="475">

-We will install Discourse on Ubuntu 12.04.3 LTS x64.
+Install Discourse on Ubuntu 12.04.3 LTS x64.
 We always recommend using [the current LTS distribution][lts].

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3399/f3fc67ee6aa90ea4.png" width="690" height="477">

-Once you complete the above steps you will receive a mail from Digital Ocean with the root password to the Droplet.
+You will receive a mail from Digital Ocean with the root password to your Droplet.
 (However, if you use SSH keys, you may not need a password to log in.)

 # Access Your Droplet

-Type the following command in your terminal:
+Connect to your Droplet via SSH:

     ssh root@192.168.1.1

+(Alternately, use [Putty][put] on Windows)

-Replace `192.168.1.1` with the IP address you got from Digital Ocean.
+Replace `192.168.1.1` with the IP address of your Droplet.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/2999/0934a0158459ec3f.png" width="571" height="130">

-It will ask your permission to connect, type `yes`, then it will ask for the root password, which was in the email Digital Ocean sent you when the Droplet was set up.
+It will ask your permission to connect, type `yes`, then it will ask for the root password, which is in the email Digital Ocean sent you when the Droplet was set up.
 Enter it.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3000/8209c1e40c9d70a8.png" width="570" height="278">